Skip to main content

 Apple @ Work by 9to5Mac is available on Apple Podcasts, Overcast, Spotify, and via RSS for other podcast players.

 Apple @ Work is exclusively brought to you by Mosyle, the only Apple Unified Platform.
 Mosyle is the only solution that integrates in a single professional-grade platform all the solutions necessary to seamlessly and automatically deploy, manage & protect Apple devices at work.
 Over 45,000 organizations trust Mosyle to make millions of Apple devices work-ready with no effort and at an affordable cost.
 Request your EXTENDED TRIAL today and understand why Mosyle is everything you need to work with Apple.
-In this episode of Apple @ Work, Frank Weishaupt joins the show to talk all about the new Meeting Owl Pro 5 and its IT focused features.
+In this episode of Apple @ Work, Frederic Rivain from Dashlane and Erich Kron from KnowBe4 join the show to talk about their new integration and the future of security training.
 Listen and subscribe Apple Podcasts Overcast Spotify Pocket Casts Castro RSS Listen to Past Episodes

 Subscribe to get all 9to5Mac’s stories delivered to your inbox daily.
 And to 9to5Toys for the best deals from around the web.